neuviemeporte/neuviemeporte.github.io/_posts/2022-12-08-firstlook.md

 00022da0: 2c20 4d69 6372 6f73 6f66 7420 436f 7270  , Microsoft Corp
 ```

-Doing some googling, that signature belongs to the [standard library for the C programming langage](https://en.wikipedia.org/wiki/C_standard_library) shipping with the [Microsoft C Compiler version 5.0 or 5.1](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B#16-bit_versions).
-That's good news for the following reasons:
+Doing some googling, that signature belongs to the [standard library for the C programming langage](https://en.wikipedia.org/wiki/C_standard_library) shipping with the [Microsoft C Compiler version 5.0 or 5.1](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B#16-bit_versions), which would line up with the game's release year of 1989 (the compilers were released in 1987 and 1988 - seems Microprose was using cutting-edge tools!) .
+Being able to identify the compiler is good news for the following reasons:

 1. The game is implemented in a relatively high-level language that I'm familiar with, and creating the reimplementation will be easier than if it was all done in straight assembly.
 I can translate code from disassembly to C somewhat mindlessly, and then reason (and experiment) about what it's trying to accomplish on the level of C than assembly.
 2. Some functions in the code will be possible to be identified by IDA as standard C library functions like `strcpy()` or `fopen()`, further eliminating the amount of code that needs to be manually analyzed, and clarifying intent in other places that do.
 3. More definite verification of the fidelity of the reimplementation will be possible - if the code generated from my C reimplementation generates the same code than the game disassembly, then it means the reimplementation is correct.
 4. After the reimplementation is done, it will be easier to port it to a modern system, perhaps just a matter of switching some calls to the MCGA graphics driver to SDL wrapper functions.

 I was able to find a copy of MS C 5.1 online and installed it in dosbox.
-I have generated what are known as IDA FLIRT signatures from the library files that [came with it](https://retrocomputing.stackexchange.com/questions/14993/what-is-the-format-of-the-static-libraries-shipping-with-legacy-microsoft-c-for), and importing them into IDA was successful - it was able to identify and mark some functions as belonging to the standard library - yay!
+I obtained what are known as IDA [FLIRT](https://hex-rays.com/products/ida/tech/flirt/in_depth/) signatures from the library files that [came with it](https://retrocomputing.stackexchange.com/questions/14993/what-is-the-format-of-the-static-libraries-shipping-with-legacy-microsoft-c-for), and importing them into IDA was successful - it was able to identify and mark some functions as belonging to the standard library - yay!
 I also found some scanned documentation for both the compiler and the library itself and reading through them has been enlightening in the way that DOS C programs were written, compiled, and debugged back in the day.
 I have also made myself some wrapper scripts for executing the compiler in the emulator from within a Makefile, so I can easily develop the reimplementation in a modern environment, and build it just by running `make`.

 That's enough for an introduction, I will be writing up my findings in more detail in subsequent posts.